bcstp/hugosite/content/escaping-big-tech.md

 ### 4. Sometimes we will have to consider paying for services that we've previously received for "free"

+We have gotten used to using extremely valuable products without having to pay money up front.
 This has proven to be costly in the long run&mdash;for our privacy, and our ability to communicate freely.

 ---

-### 5. As an act of patriotism, we may need to learn more about the technical side of communicating online
+### 5. We may need to learn more about the technical side of communicating online

 Big Tech has taken advantage of our desire not to have to learn more about the details of what happens in the background when we work and converse online.
 Indeed, they've designed their services to keep us from having to know more.